Google Sandbox After 30 Days — New Domain Search Recovery Patterns (GSC · Naver · Cloudflare Data)

 Diversify search channels

-- Registered on Naver SearchAdvisor + submitted sitemaps
+- Registered on Naver SearchAdvisor and submitted sitemaps

-- Updated llms.txt + explicit Allow for LLM crawlers in robots.txt (diversify into AI-search)
+- Updated llms.txt and added an explicit Allow for LLM crawlers in robots.txt, to spread into AI-search as well

 Status (month 1)